-(2) Nabila Musa Abdullahi Mail (Department of Computer Science, Kaduna State University, Nigeria)
+(2) Nabila Musa Abdullahi (Department of Computer Science, Kaduna State University, Nigeria)

-(3) Auwal Shehu Ali Mail (Department of Computer Science, Kaduna State University, and Universiti Sains Malaysia, Malaysia)
+(3) Auwal Shehu Ali (Department of Computer Science, Kaduna State University, and Universiti Sains Malaysia, Malaysia)

-(4) Hamidatu Abdulkadir Mail (Department of Computer Science, Faculty of Science, Kaduna State University, Nigeria)
+(4) Hamidatu Abdulkadir (Department of Computer Science, Faculty of Science, Kaduna State University, Nigeria)

-(5) Ugochukwu Okwudili Matthew Mail (Hussaini Adamu Federal Polytechnic, Nigeria)
+(5) Ugochukwu Okwudili Matthew (Hussaini Adamu Federal Polytechnic, Nigeria)

-(6) * Khalid Haruna Mail (Department of Computer Science, Kaduna State University, Nigeria)
+(6) * Khalid Haruna (Department of Computer Science, Kaduna State University, Nigeria)

 *corresponding author